Lisa Mosconi: Early life and education

-Mosconi was born in Italy and both of her parents are nuclear physicists.
+Mosconi was born in Florence, Italy and both of her parents are nuclear physicists.
 There is a history of Alzheimer's disease in her family which affected her grandmother and her grandmother's two sisters.
 She received a five-year university degree in Experimental Psychology and Ph.D. in Neuroscience and Nuclear Medicine from the University of Florence, in collaboration with New York University School of Medicine.
 She moved to the United States when she was 24.

 Research

 Her research focuses on the early detection of Alzheimer’s disease in at-risk individuals, women in particular.
-This is the topic of her book The XX Brain where she explains that menopause is a neurological as well as hormonal process; she believes in reframing brain health as a vital, yet overlooked component of women’s health.
-Her research has shown that women with a specific genetic risk factor for Alzheimer’s disease developed amyloid plaques, linked to the disease, during perimenopause, a time earlier than previously thought.
+This is the topic of her book The Menopause Brain where she explains that menopause is a neurological as well as hormonal process; she believes in reframing brain health as a vital, yet overlooked component of women’s health.
+Her research has shown that women at risk for Alzheimer’s disease developed amyloid plaques, linked to the disease, during perimenopause, a time earlier than previously thought.
 This research changes the treatment and intervention window for health care professionals trying to prevent Alzheimer’s and chronic diseases that affect people in older age.

-She is funded partially via a five-year grant from the NIH to study Alzheimer’s and women’s brains.
+She is funded via a combination of grants from the NIH/NIA to study Alzheimer’s and women’s brains, and funding from private foundations and philanthropic support.
 She is a member of the AARP brain health council and is on the Aspen Brain Institute Scientific Advisory Council.

+Media and publishing

-Mosconi's TED Talk on how menopause affects the brain has been viewed over four million times.
-Her book The XX Brain was a New York Times bestseller.
-Her book Brain Food discusses which foods are more beneficial for brain health and looks at research which shows that a poor diet and a lack of hydration can be damaging to the brain especially as it gets older.
+Mosconi's TED Talk on how menopause affects the brain has been viewed over four million times, and in 2024 she spoke at the inaugural Presidential Women’s Health Research Conference at the White House, which highlighted the significant funding and research disparities in women’s health.

+Her books The Menopause Brain and The XX Brain are New York Times bestsellers.
+Her book Brain Food discusses which foods are more beneficial for brain health, and looks at research which shows that a poor diet and a lack of hydration can be damaging to the brain especially as it gets older.